Boy with rubella rash

 From 1964-1965, before the development of a vaccine against the disease, a rubella epidemic swept the United States.
 During that short period there were 12.5 million cases of rubella.
 Twenty thousand children were born with CRS: 11,000 were deaf, 3,500 blind, and 1,800 mentally retarded.
 There were 2,100 neonatal deaths and more than 11,000 abortions – some a spontaneous result of rubella infection in the mother, and others performed surgically after women were informed of the serious risks of rubella exposure during their pregnancy.

 As of 2004, rubella was declared eliminated in the United States, and transmission of the rubella virus in the World Health Organization’s Region of the Americas was halted in 2009.
-Globally, about 75,000 rubella cases were reported for 2010 in the member states to the World Health Organization, though it is probable that the number of actual cases is higher.
-The countries with the largest number of cases in 2010 were China, Bangladesh, Poland, Bosnia and Herzegovina, and Ukraine.
+Globally, about 100,000 rubella cases were reported for 2012 in the member states to the World Health Organization, though it is probable that the number of actual cases is much higher.
+The countries with the largest number of cases in 2012 were Timor-Leste, Macedonia, Thailand, Tajikistan, and Syria.
 The number of estimated CRS cases each year is more than 100,000.